HELPING CALGARY'S PROPERTIES REACH THEIR POTENTIAL

 Boarding drywall is the process of installing fresh drywall on the walls of your home or office.
 While it may seem like a simple task, there is a right way and many wrong ways to do it.
 Failing to properly board a wall with drywall will result in an inferior end product that will look bad and likely fail over time.

 While many homeowners and do-it-yourselfers believe boarding drywall is an easy way to save money, unless you know what you are doing it will end up costing more in the long run.
-Do yourself a favour and have a professional handle your drywall boarding!
+Do yourself a favor and have a professional handle your drywall boarding!

 DRYWALL MUDDING AND TAPING